 Country decor is synonymous with natural colours and materials.
 But you can add a more contemporary feel by incorporating a mix of patterns and textures to create a more eclectic look.

-'To create a truly authentic countryside feel in your home, stick to a warm palette of earthy, neutral tones.
-Start by throwing a warm colour on the walls and add floral patterns via cushions and lampshades.'
+'To create a truly authentic countryside feel in your home, stick to a warm palette of earthy, neutral tones,' says Jacquie Dunton, Founder, Sweetpea & Willow.
+'Start by throwing a warm colour on the walls and add floral patterns via sofa cushion ideas and lampshades.'

-11. Look to nature for inspiration
+20. Look to nature for inspiration

 When in doubt, look to nature for inspiration when it comes to decorating your rural abode.
 A mix of floral motifs and prints will instantly transport you to a meadow.
 While implementing some coastal living room ideas will take you to the seaside, even if you're living in the hustle and bustle of a city.